Last Updated on 31 January 2026 by Cycloscope

 So in order to always sleep up high, I pulled off more than 2000vm nearly every day – considering that days were already super short, that was really exhausting.
 But I also love the physical challenge in the mountains, so for me, that was great too.

-If this report sounds appealing to you and you also love the combination of physical challenge, solitude, and beautiful nature, I can honestly recommend going bikepacking the Pyrenees yourself.
+If this report sounds appealing to you and you also love the combination of physical challenge, solitude, and beautiful nature, I can honestly recommend going bikepacking in the Pyrenees yourself.

 More bikes